ess-uofc/ess-site/content/english/get-involved/applications/commissioner.md

 - Maintain computer and printer software
 - Keep all tools up to date and well documented
 - Work with council members to introduce new technology as needed

+### Website Commissioner

+The Website Commissioner is responsible for assisting the Vice President of Communications with updating and posting relevant content on the society's website.
+It is essential to oversee the development and maintenance of the society’s website, with up-to-date information.
+Additionally, you shall identify and implement digital methods to effectively reach students within the faculty.

+- Create and maintain our home page with the most relevant event
+- Update our applications page for every conference or event
+- Recognize our sponsors
+- Add any useful information or tools to grow the website

 ### Finance Commissioner